 If you read just one article about the risks of reopening the Idaho-Maryland Mine, let this be the one.
-By Terry McLaughlin, columnist for the Union.
+By conservative columnist for the Union, Terry McLaughlin.

 Rise Gold Corp., a Canadian mining company based in Vancouver, submitted an application to restart mining operations at the old Idaho-Maryland Mine in Grass Valley.